CenterForOpenScience/osf.io/website/search_migration/solr_migrations.md

 	ways of capturing the same information. searching contributors returns the projects that the searched for person is part of it. alternatively, searching users returns the profile pages of the user **
-	*_contributors_url -- not indexed because we wont search on it, but we will keep it so we can easily navigate to contributor public -- not dynamic, as we will filter projects that are not public. if a node is private, we still want to return the project itself.
+	*_contributors_url -- not indexed because we won't search on it, but we will keep it so we can easily navigate to contributor public -- not dynamic, as we will filter projects that are not public. if a node is private, we still want to return the project itself.